PG Partition Manager

 For migrating a trigger-based partitioned table to native partitioning using pg_partman, see migrate_to_native.md.

-Other HowTo documents are also available in the documents folder.
+Other HowTo documents are available in the doc folder.